lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

       - the value is accessible trough `nativeElement` on the property
         - `this.serverContentInput.nativeElement.value`
       - don't use this to change the element
+  - use `@ContentChild('contentParagraph') paragraph: ElementRef;` to access references/elements in a ngContent element

 ### To and from TS and HTML